Study & Intern in London

 Check the course list for more information and syllabi.

 All students participating in an internship will enroll in the Global Internship Course and work 20 hours per week.
-The 6-credit internship will require additional projects, assignments and activities that make up the additional contact and work hours spent on the course.
-Students participating in the 6-credit internship are eligible for a 12 credit reduced course-load due to the time commitment required for the internship.
-Students have the option of participating in a 3-credit internship, but the preference is for students to complete the 6-credit internship.
+The 6-credit internship will require additional projects, assignments, and activities that make up the additional contact and work hours spent on the course.
+You have the option of participating in a 3-credit internship, but the preference is for you to complete the 6-credit internship.

 Course Options